katherinew5896/sep10-freedom-project/blog/entry05.md

 ##### 3/9/24

 ## context
-Bootstrap is a popular framework with two distinct parts, bootsrap grid and bootstrap component
+Bootstrap is a popular framework with two distinct parts, bootsrap grid and bootstrap component.